jonathanlamar/dotfiles_OLD/README.md

 The following are dependencies, whose installation varies by platform

-* neovim >= 0.4.2 (compile from source if on ubuntu; requires cmake and other dependencies)
+* neovim >= 0.4.2 (as of Ubuntu 20.04, this is the version available through apt.)
 * ripgrep
-* fzf (but not through apt.
-Build through source instead)
+* fzf, but not through apt.
+  * Clone the repo and follow the install instructions,
+  * Install in ~/bin/fzf, and do not let the installer update the dotfiles.
 * python3
-  * also the `jedi` package available through pip, for code completion.
+  * `pip3 install jedi virtualenv`
+* exuberant-ctags
-* exuberant ctags
+* nodejs
-* node.js and npm
+* npm
 * yarn
-* java
+* java 8

 ### Install instructions for neovim